bsyonline/hexo.bsyonline.github.io/source/_posts/one-question-one-answer-for-db-index.md

 ---
-title: one question one answer
+title: One Question One Answer for DB Index
 tags:
   - untag
 category: